softstuds/final-project/README.md

 - `404` if either the time block or the user with given ID does not exist
 - `409` if the time block has already passed

+#### `PATCH /api/timeblock/request/:timeBlockId/unsend` - Modify a time block by unsending a request to meet

+**Returns**

+- the updated time block

+**Throws**

+- `403` if the user is not logged in or is not the requester of the time block
+- `404` if the time block with given ID does not exist
+- `409` if the time block has already passed

 #### `PATCH /api/timeblock/accepted/:timeBlockId` - Modify a time block by accepting or rejecting it

 **Body**